Healthdirect Free Australian health advice you can count on.

 • An ovarian cyst is a fluid-filled sac in your ovary.

-• Most are not cancerous and many go away without treatment.
+• Most ovarian cysts are not cancerous and many go away without treatment.

 • If they need to be removed, it's usually possible with keyhole surgery.

-• Sometimes a cyst can rupture or make your ovary twist.
-This may need emergency treatment.
+• Sometimes a cyst can rupture (burst) or make your ovary twist and you may need emergency treatment.

 What is an ovarian cyst?

-An ovarian cyst is a fluid-filled sac that forms in your ovary.
-They are common, and almost every female will have one at some stage.
-Most are not cancerous.
+An ovarian cyst is a sac filled with fluid that forms in your ovary.
+They are common.
+Almost every female will have one at some stage.
+Most are harmless and will go away on their own without treatment, while some can cause problems.

 Functional cysts

-These cysts are common and usually disappear within 2 to 3 months.
-While the cyst is there, your period might not come on time.
-Once the cyst has gone, your period usually goes back to normal.
+Functional cysts usually disappear within 2 to 3 months.
+While you have your cyst, your period might not come on time.
+Once your cyst has gone, your period usually goes back to normal.

-These contain different types of body tissue, such as hair, fat, skin, teeth and bone.
-They grow very slowly and are not cancerous.
+• Dermoid cyst — cysts that have different types of body tissue, such as hair, fat, skin, teeth and bone.
+They grow very slowly.

-These are filled with watery fluid or mucus.
-They keep growing and are not cancerous.
+• Cystadenoma — cysts filled with watery fluid or mucus.
+They keep growing and usually need keyhole surgery to be removed.

-This occurs when a fallopian tube becomes blocked and fills with fluid.
-It is usually caused by a sexually transmitted infection.
+• Hydrosalpinx — occurs when your fallopian tube becomes blocked and fills with fluid.
 It can lower your fertility.

 Ovarian cancers